‘We want to create that umbrella of safety for the LGBTQ+ community’: Folx Health CEO Liana Douillet Guzmán

 We also feel like we’re in a position of great privilege, and so a big part of what we do as a brand is create that umbrella of safety for others.
 So when places like Texas and Florida were passing anti-trans bills or anti-gay legislation, we took up billboards and flew planes and wrote op-eds and created that clear space for folks who maybe felt abandoned by their government officials to look up and say, ‘Oh, I'm not alone, and Folx has my back, and they’re putting their money where their mouth is.’

-Can you tell us more about the advocacy Folx does as a champion for this community?
+Can you tell us more about the Folx’s advocacy work?

 What is unbelievably powerful about this brand and the marketing team behind it is the consistency with which they are executing important work.
 And so, instead of being a brand that does one big, beautiful thing a year that we then ride the coattails of for months, our goal is to consistently do the right thing in a way that is impactful.
 And we are consistently a voice for our community, and we are taking the front lines and leading the charge.